systemslab/popper-paper/paper/paper.md

 academic setting in order to enjoy from the same benefits: build upon the work of (and openly collaborate with) others to advance the state of the art.
-We use the generic experimentation workflow in top of Figure 1 to guide our discussion.
+We use the generic experimentation workflow in top of
+@fig:exp_workflow to guide our discussion.

 ## Version Control